Preview

 Open Access Policy

-The journal provides direct open access to its content based on the following principle: free open access to research results contributes to an increase in global knowledge exchange.
-The Open Access Policy corresponds to the definition of the Budapest Open Access Initiative (BOAI) and means that articles are available in open access on the Internet.
-This allows all users to read, download, copy, distribute, print, search or link to the full texts of these articles, scan them for indexing, transmit them as data for software or use them for any other legitimate purposes without financial, legal or technical barriers, except those that are inseparable from gaining access to the Internet The materials of the journal are available under the Creative Commons Attribution License 4.0
+The journal provides direct open access to its content based on the following principle: free open access to research results facilitates the expansion of global knowledge sharing.
+Our open access policy complies with the Budapest Open Access Initiative (BOAI) definition and means that articles are available online.
+This allows all users to read, download, copy, distribute, print, search, or link to the full text of these articles, scan them for indexing, transfer them as data for software, or use them for any other lawful purpose without financial, legal, or technical barriers, except those associated with internet access.

 Archiving